 Field-hunting tip

-Look in fumaroles and sedimentary evaporite deposits country — that is the host setting where kalicinite typically forms.
+Look in fumaroles and sedimentary evaporite deposits country, the host setting where kalicinite typically forms.
 If you start seeing nahcolite, trona, thermonatrite in float, you are in the right ground.
 Field specimens usually show a acicular or prismatic crystals, also as crusts habit, so train your eye for that shape before scanning the outcrop.